TheAlbinoDillo/Node-Synth/README.md

 # Node Synth
-Bot for the Furries With Guns Discord Server
+Bot for furry Discord servers

 Written with discord.js in Node.js